helenclx/leilukin-site/src/articles/myarticles/anti-harry-potter-jk-rowling-masterlist.md

     <li><a href="https://alinautrata.medium.com/all-the-things-that-are-fucked-up-about-harry-potter-58267e1bf3ee" target="_blank">Harry Potter and the Universal Declaration of Human Rights</a> by Alina Utrata (28 October 2016)</li>
     <li><a href="https://katymontgomerie.medium.com/addressing-the-claims-in-jk-rowlings-justification-for-transphobia-7b6f761e8f8f" target="_blank">Addressing The Claims In JK Rowling’s Justification For Transphobia</a> by Katy Montgomerie (16 June 2020)</li>
     <li><a href="https://www.themarysue.com/is-hogwarts-legacy-anti-semitic-hogwarts-legacy-anti-semitic-allegations-explained/" target="_blank">The Antisemitism of ‘Harry Potter’ Returns in ‘Hogwarts Legacy’</a> by Jack Doyle (8 February 2023)</li>
-    <li><a href="https://www.polygon.com/reviews/23603142/hogwarts-legacy-review-harry-potter-jk-rowling-transphobic-ps5-pc-xbox" target="blank">Hogwarts Legacy wants to make everyone happy, but Harry Potter gets in the way</a> by Gita Jackson (17 February, 2023)</li>
+    <li><a href="https://www.polygon.com/reviews/23603142/hogwarts-legacy-review-harry-potter-jk-rowling-transphobic-ps5-pc-xbox" target="blank">Hogwarts Legacy wants to make everyone happy, but Harry Potter gets in the way</a> by Gita Jackson (17 February 2023)</li>
     <li><a href="https://www.vox.com/culture/23622610/jk-rowling-transphobic-statements-timeline-history-controversy" target="_blank">Is J.K.
 Rowling transphobic?
 Let’s let her speak for herself.</a> by Aja Romano (Updated 16 March 2023)</li>
 </ul>